dionjwa/flambes/README.md

 ## Howto:

-This library is at the currently in the experimental stage and is written for Haxe 3.
+This library is at the currently in the experimental stage and is written for [Haxe 3][haxe3].

-Instructions coming soon.
+Instructions:

+Clone this repo and the forked flambe repo:

+	git clone --recursive git://github.com/dionjwa/flambes.git
+	cd flambe/lib
+	git clone git://github.com/dionjwa/flambe.git
+	cd flambe
+	git checkout haxe3
+	haxelib dev flambe [path to current dir] cd ../..

+Then build the demo.
+This assumes you have [wafl][wafl] already installed.

+	cd demo
+	wafl configure --debug